 If you want a flavored version, you can also add different flavors and sweeteners like vanilla or caramel syrup, maple syrup, or simple syrups or try one of the flavor ideas below.

 Ok, so how do you make cold foam at home?
 It comes together in just two steps.

 - Make coffee.
 You can put cold foam over any iced coffee you like.
-Homemade cold brew, iced espresso, iced latte, shaken espresso, .
+Homemade cold brew, nitro cold brew, iced espresso, iced latte, or shaken espresso.
 Pour the coffee over a cup of ice cubes.
 It’s up to you.

 - Make cold foam recipe.
-Combine whipping cream and any additional flavors (see ideas below!) and use a hand frother to froth until thickened, but not until stiff peaks form (that’s too long!).
-You could also use an immersion blender, but a hand held milk frother works best and they are under $10!
+Combine whipping cream and any additional flavors (see ideas below!) and use a handheld frother to froth until thickened, but not until stiff peaks form (that’s too long!).
+You could also use an immersion blender, but a handheld milk frother works best and they are under $10!

 What’s in Starbucks cold foam?